dotmesh-io/docs/hugo/content/tutorials/capture-failed-ci-runs-jenkins.md

 }
 ```

 In this example, our `Makefile` target named `test` just runs `docker-compose -f docker-compose.yml run test`.
-In order to use datamesh volumes instead of the usual ephemeral directories, we extend our compose file with:
+In order to use dotmesh volumes instead of the usual ephemeral directories, we extend our compose file with:

 ```yml
 volumes: